Benjamin-Walker/heart-murmur-detection/README.md

 ## Acknowledgment

-This work was supported by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).
+This work was supported by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA) and the Friedrich Naumann Foundation.

-## References

-When using this code, please cite [1].

-[1]: Walker B, Krones F, Kiskin I, Parsons G, Lyons T, and Mahdi A.
-"Dual Bayesian ResNet: A Deep Learning Approach to Heart Murmur Detection", Computing in Cardiology, 2022.

-[2] Reyna MA, Kiarashi Y, Elola A, Oliveira J, Renna F, Gu A, et al. "Heart murmur detection from phonocardiogram
-recordings: The George B. Moody Physionet Challenge 2022".

 ## Bibtex Citation